Docs

 • Choose when you want to pause the subscription:

 • Immediately: The subscription will be paused immediately.
-Prorated credits will not be given when the subscription is paused.
+Prorated credits are not given when the subscription is paused.

-• End of term: Subscription will be paused at the end of the current billing term.
+• End of term: The subscription will be paused at the end of the current billing term.

-• Set Resume Date: If you know when you want to resume the subscription, you can set the date/time here, else you can resume later.
-If the resume date is not mentioned, subscription will be placed on pause indefinitely.
+• Set Resume Date: If you know when you want to resume the subscription, you can set the date/time here; otherwise, you can resume later.
+If the resume date is not mentioned, the subscription will be paused indefinitely.

 Via API